Condo Near University Ottawa

 1 baths

-Lackner Blvd & Ottawa St Brand New Top floor PH Condo 1+1 Bed, 1 Bath with 1 Parking & 1 Locker Prime Location!
-Be the first to live in this stunning 1-bedroom condo perfectly situated near top amenities, transit, shopping, and dining.
-Flooded with natural light, this modern unit features an
+Lackner Blvd & Ottawa St Welcome to this spacious Condo offering 1+1 Bed, 1 Bath with 1 Parking & 1 Locker.
+Located at a Prime Location!
+This stunning 1-bedroom plus Den condo is perfectly situated near top amenities, transit, shopping, and dining.
+Flooded with natural light, this modern unit

 Buying a condo near University of Ottawa: practical insight for owners and investors